10 Tips to Upgrade Your DIY Product Photography

 While this process may be slightly tedious, the nice thing about it is that it doesn’t require you to redo your entire setup.
 All you really need to do is rotate the item and snap another photo.
 You should be aware that each side of the product may need slightly different lighting, though, so be ready to make small adjustments if it seems necessary.
 You should also be very mindful that each photo you take includes the entire product.
 If each side has different proportions, adjust your zoom (or where you’re standing) so that all of the details are visible.

 Of course, you can go overboard with this.
 If you have four sizes and four colors, that’s sixteen variations.
 Realistically, you don’t need to take a photo of each.
-Use your best judgment here and think about what the customer would like to see to understand what they’re buying.
+Use your best judgment here and try to think about what the customer would actually need to see to understand what they’re buying.
 Most customers can imagine what the different sizes of a shirt would look like, for instance, so you probably don’t need a photo of all of those.

-If you’re particularly tech savvy, you don’t even need to take a photo for each color variation of the products that you’re selling.
+When it comes to color, on the other hand, it’s a good idea to include a photo of each, since it’s hard to visualize a specific color from just the name.
+If you’re particularly tech savvy, however, you don’t need to take a photo for each color variation of the products that you’re selling.
 Photo editing software can be used to make accurate mock-ups of what different colors of products look like.
 Many large clothing brands do this so that each picture looks the same aside from the shade of the garment.

 Sometimes it makes sense to take a picture of your item in front of a white background.
 Other times, though, that’s not the best way to sell something.
 Some products are more suited toward action shots.
 If that’s the case for what you’re selling, don’t be afraid to abandon the white background formula.

 Action photos definitely take more time to set up, but they can be quite rewarding.
 You’ll need to think through some logistics, though.
 Do you need to hire models?
-Will you shoot the photos inside or outside?
+Will the photos be shot inside or outside?
 How will you get your product to the photoshoot destination?
 Make a plan by answering questions like these and then go for it.

 When deciding how to photograph your product, think about how it will look best.
 Remember, if you’re selling a household item or clothing, for instance, a white background will probably do just fine.

 Once you’ve taken all of your photographs, the next step is to import those photos onto your computer so that you can edit them.
-One of the most important edits that you should make is to remove the background.
+One of the most important edits that you should make is to remove the white background.
+If you scroll through products on Amazon, you’ll notice that the vast majority of photos display the product without a background.
 This is because the background can have distracting inconsistencies.
 Removing it allows the customer to focus completely on the object they are thinking about buying.

 You’ll then have your product image on top of a transparent background.
 If you want to put a solid color behind it, you can make a new layer, fill it with a color, and place it underneath the layer containing the object.
 If you want to keep it transparent, just save it as a .png and the photo will remain transparent when uploaded to your website.
 At that point, it will take on whatever color the background of your website is.

 You can even get creative once you edit out the white background.
 If you have a fun image that suits your product, feel free to put that in the place of the previous background.
-Just make sure the background isn’t too distracting.
+Just make sure the image still has a good visual flow.

-Resizing images in a photo editing app or software should be really easy.
+Resizing images in a photo editing app or software is really easy.
 Most of them have a resize option under the “Edit” bar on the top.
 Be careful to make sure that both the vertical and horizontal heights resize at the same time, though.
 If you do one at a time, your proportions can end up getting warped.
-There are even free photo resizing programs available on the internet that make the process a breeze.
-Just make sure that the photo resolution isn’t ruined if using one of these.
+There are even free photo resizing programs available on the internet that make the process a breeze, but just make sure that the photo resolution isn’t ruined if using one of these.